 Big freighters (known as lakers) pass a few yards away, sliding under Sturgeon Bay’s drawbridges and through the ship canal to Lake Michigan.
 Travelers make the same voyage aboard the Fred A. Busse, a one-time Chicago fireboat cruising the canal to the Coast Guard station and lighthouses on the lake.

 Outside town, parks line both the Lake Michigan and Green Bay sides of the peninsula.
-To the west, a 75-foot lookout tower atop a 150-foot bluff in Potawatomi State Park pins the center of a panorama taking in Green Bay, Sturgeon Bay and forests painted with fall.
+To the west, a 150-foot bluff in Potawatomi State Park pins the center of a panorama taking in Green Bay, Sturgeon Bay and forests painted with fall.
 To the east, short trails in Cave Point County Park lead to the kind of layered limestone formations that have filled watercolors by generations of Door County artists.

 It seems inevitable that a town full of shipyards and Victorian homes would give way to ghosts at dusk.
 And so, as the sun sinks, a small group surrounds Brother James in a cemetery, listening to the bearded man tell of a local boy’s ugly encounter with the neighbors.
 “He was a very troubled boy,” Brother James says, his black cloak writhing in the wind.
 “A very.
 Troubled.
 Boy.”

 Brother James’ trolley tour stops several times along the lake, where waves battle his voice for control of stories about ghosts that keep showing up in that lighthouse right over there.
 Just as things get heavy, Brother James punches a button on a CD player, and the theme from Ghostbusters fills the trolley, with James leading the chorus of “Who ya gonna call?”

 Maybe not the soundtrack you expected for a fall trip to Door County.
 But a stop in the door to the Door is all about a fresh perspective.